jaysheeldodia/shellxec/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is not under any License - see the [LICENSE](LICENSE) file for details.

 In this template:

 - The "Installation" section provides a simple installation command using pip.
 - The "Usage" section includes basic and advanced usage examples, demonstrating how to run commands, capture output, and use additional features.
-- The "Running Tests" section includes instructions for running tests.

-You can customize this template further based on your specific library features and requirements.
-If you have any additional sections or specific information you'd like to include, feel free to let me know!